infomofo/angular-chrome-image-storage/README.md

 angular-chrome-image-storage
 ============================

-An angular directive module that can be used to retrieve images as base64 encodings and cache images in chrome local storage.
+An angular directive module that can be used to retrieve images as base64 encodings and cache images in chrome local storage or html5 storage.

 Instructions
 ------------